Teyras/ConfigMapper/doc/design.md

 ## Working with numeric types

 The INI specification requires the implementation to support unsigned 64-bit integers.
 This is problematic, as Java doesn't have unsigned types.
+The library supports marking fields with the `NumericValue` annotation that (also) has the `unsigned` option.
+Unsigned values that do not fit in the `long` type are not permitted - it is very improbable that a programmer would need to have such a large number in a configuration file.

-Therefore, we cannot use `long` (a 64-bit type) for all numbers.
-It is up to the programmers decision whether to use an `int`, `long` or `BigInteger` as the option value type.
+It is up to the programmers decision whether to use `int` or `long` as the option value type.
 If the number in the configuration file cannot fit in the specified type, an exception is thrown when the file is loaded.